-- Strong glutes exert a beneficial posterior pull on the pelvis – to help maintain proper alignment of the spine.
+- Strong glutes exert a beneficial posterior pull on the pelvis – to help maintain proper spine alignment.

-- When the glute muscles aren’t strong enough to do their share of the work, other areas of the body end up having to take up the slack, including the sensitive knee joints.
+- When the glute muscles aren’t strong enough to do their share of the work, other areas of the body have to take up the slack, including the sensitive knee joints.